glassesboyy/NextJs-Official-Course-App-Router/README.md

 cp .env.example .env.local
 ```

-Fill in your database connection details:
+Fill in your database connection details and authentication secrets:

 - `POSTGRES_URL`: Your PostgreSQL connection string
-- `AUTH_SECRET`: Random secret for authentication
+- `AUTH_SECRET`: Random secret for NextAuth.js session encryption
 - Other database-specific variables

 3. Seed the database (first time only):